minimum-hsu/tutorial-python/lesson-02/README.md

 3. **Type Hints**: Add type hints to your functions and use a type checker like mypy
 4. **Unpacking Practice**: Practice unpacking different data structures as function arguments
 5. **Lambda Usage**: Convert simple functions to lambda expressions and vice versa
-6. **Documentation Practice**: Write comprehensive docstrings for all your functions following Google or NumPy style
+7. **Documentation Practice**: Write comprehensive docstrings for all your functions following Google or NumPy style
-7. **Inner Functions**: Create functions with multiple inner functions for complex data processing
+8. **Inner Functions**: Create functions with multiple inner functions for complex data processing
-8. **Functional Programming**: Practice chaining operations and creating pure functions with data processing libraries
+9. **Functional Programming**: Practice chaining operations and creating pure functions with data processing libraries
+10. **Generator Practice**: Create custom generators for different use cases (fibonacci sequence, file processing, etc.)
+11. **Memory Efficiency**: Compare memory usage between list comprehensions and generator expressions
+12. **yield from Usage**: Practice using `yield from` to compose generators and delegate iteration

 ## Related Resources